 A treatment planning session, called a simulation, will be scheduled as the next step.
 This simulation process involves positioning your body on the treatment table to assure optimal geometry for treatment as well as reproducibility of your body position for the subsequent treatments.
 Three small permanent marks (tattoos) will be placed on your skin as a guide for accurate dellivery of the radiation during your daily treatments.
-A CT scan of the breast area will be performed to provide an accurate three-dimensional representation of your breast anatomy, as well as heart and lung tissue.
+A CT scan will be done of the breast area during the simulation, to provide an accurate three-dimensional representation of your breast anatomy, as well as the heart and lung tissue.
 The radiation plan will be formulated to minimize treatment of your normal tissues.